bertmelis/espMqttClient/README.md

 # About this library

 This client wouldn't exist without [Async-mqtt-client](https://github.com/marvinroger/async-mqtt-client).
 It has been my go-to MQTT client for many years.
 It was fast, reliable and had features that were non-existing in alternative libraries.
 However, the underlying async TCP libraries are lacking updates, especially updates related to secure connections.
-I eventually decided to write my own library, from scratch.
+Adapting this library to use up-to-date TCP clients would not be trivial.
+I eventually decided to write my own MQTT library, from scratch.

 The result is an almost non-blocking library with no external dependencies.
-Except for a few type differences, the library is a drop-in replacement for the async-mqtt-client except a few parameter type changes (eg. `uint8_t*` instead of `char*` for payloads)
+The library is almost a drop-in replacement for the async-mqtt-client except a few parameter type changes (eg. `uint8_t*` instead of `char*` for payloads).

 # License